Use knowledge sources with a chatbot

 You can add a webpage as a knowledge source, and the chatbot will scrape the content and use it to answer questions.

-- From the Chatbots home, click the name of the chatbot.
+1. From the Chatbots home, select your chatbot.

-- Optional: Select the Crawl this link for all subpages checkbox to choose URLs from a list of available subpages.
+• Optional: Select the Crawl this link for all subpages checkbox to get a list of subpages for that URL.

 If you select the checkbox Crawl this link for all subpages, a list of available subpages will be displayed.
 Select the checkbox beside each page you want to use as a knowledge source.